prasadbhavsar73/AWS-Projects/README.md

 20. Lambda Function to Remove Unused EBS Volumes

-21. Why Ansible on AWS is more Powerful than AWS CloudFormation
+21. Why Ansible on AWS is more Powerful than AWS CloudFormation?